How to wash hand-painted silk

 Many years ago a client ordered a silk coat and was very excited about when she could wear it!

-When my client came to collect her new hand-painted silk coat, I gave her a print-out with these same Wash and Care Instructions, and also sent her a duplicate PDF by email the same day.
+I gave her another copy of the print-out with these same Wash and Care Instructions, and also sent her a duplicate PDF by email the same day.

-My lovely client assured me she understood, was eagerly waiting to show off her silk coat at an upcoming event.
+My lovely client assured me she understood, and said she was eagerly waiting to show off her silk coat at an upcoming event.

 My client called me about 5 days after the event, and this is what happened.